Secrets To Growing Philodendron Birkin: A Beginner’s Guide

-Philodendron Birkin is a fairly new cultivar on the market, and it’s taking the world by storm.
+Philodendron ‘Birkin’ is a reasonably new cultivar on the market, and it’s taking the world by storm–– we think it might just be the perfect plant.
 Not only is it easy to grow indoors, this intriguing houseplant sports heart-shaped, glossy dark green leaves that look stunning in any home.
+Plant lovers everywhere are obsessed.

-Philodendron Birkin is, hands down, one of our favorite indoor plants we’ve seen this year, and it’s just as easy to care for as common houseplants, such as succulents and Monstera.
+Philodendron Birkin (sometimes called the White Wave) is, hands down, one of our favorite indoor small plants we’ve seen this year, and it’s just as easy to care for as common houseplants, such as succulents and Monstera.

 In this guide, we’ll look at how to care for Philodendron Birkin, as well as the best ways to troubleshoot potential problems with your houseplant.